-Nuanced differences in the labelling of the Law by the sectors supporting this counter-frame are worth noticing.
-For sectors on the left of the political spectrum, namely, international and local NGOs, public intellectuals and FARC, the Law was promising more than it could deliver and restitution beneficiaries were being left vulnerable against attacks from those who were interested in maintaining control over their lands.
-Meanwhile, for the right-wing PCD party (led by the ex-President Alvaro Uribe), in line with the cattle farmers, the Law was a left-wing populist, underfunded and inefficient measure.
-In their view, the Law of Victims was reviving previously overcome class-based hatred and stigmatization against the cattle and agro-industrial sectors as ‘land grabbers’, thus fostering insecurity in rural areas.
-Moreover, the Law was giving tools to illegal invaders and ‘false victims’ to grab land from occupants who had bought the land in ‘good faith’ (Colprensa, 2012; Redacción Actualidad, 2012).
-Here, it is worth noticing the coincidence with the government in the use of the tem “false victims”, as previously mentioned.
+Nuanced differences in the labeling of the Law by the sectors supporting this counter-frame are worth noticing.
+For sectors on the left of the political spectrum, namely international and local NGOs, public intellectuals, and FARC, the Law was promising more than it could deliver, and restitution beneficiaries were being left vulnerable against attacks from those who were interested in maintaining control over their lands.
+Meanwhile, for the right-wing PCD party (led by the ex-President Alvaro Uribe), in line with the cattle farmers, the Law was a left-wing, populist, underfunded, and inefficient measure.
+In their view, the Law of Victims was reviving previously overcome class-based hatred and stigmatization against the cattle and agro-industrial sectors as ‘land grabbers,’ thus fostering insecurity in rural areas.
+Moreover, the Law was giving tools to illegal invaders and ‘false victims’ to grab land from occupants who had bought it in ‘good faith’ (Colprensa, 2012; Redacción Actualidad, 2012).
+It is worth noticing the coincidence with the government in the use of the tem “false victims,” as previously mentioned.

 Causal attributions.
-International and local NGOs, public intellectuals, the PCD party, cattle farmers and FARC converged in criticizing the government for its inability to properly implement the Law.
-They blamed the government for the lack of security and justice provisioning for victims and condemned the impunity and corruption hampering the victims´ redress.
+International and local NGOs, public intellectuals, the PCD party, cattle farmers, and FARC converged in criticizing the government for its inability to properly implement the Law.
+They blamed the government for the lack of security and justice provisioning for victims and condemned the impunity and corruption hampering the victims’ redress.

-Nevertheless, there were important differences amongst these actors about who, exactly, the government should protect and prosecute.
-For the more left-wing and liberal sectors, such as the NGOs and public intellectuals, the victims of mainly paramilitary violence were the rural poor and their supporters—human rights campaigners, journalists, public servants, lawyers, etc. In this regard, these sectors were similar to the government and its allies in condemning paramilitary violence against restitution claimants and their supporters (e.g., Amnesty International, 2012; Fajardo-Montaña, 2010; Fundación Razón Pública, 2012; HRW, 2013; León, 2011).
+At the same time, there were important differences among these actors about exactly who the government should protect and prosecute.
+For the more left-wing and liberal sectors, such as the NGOs and public intellectuals, the victims of mainly paramilitary violence were the rural poor and their supporters—human rights campaigners, journalists, public servants, lawyers, and others.
+In this regard, these sectors were similar to the government and its allies in condemning paramilitary violence against restitution claimants and their supporters (AI, 2012; Fajardo-Montaña, 2010; Fundación Razón Pública, 2012; HRW, 2013; León, 2011).

-Specifically, for the NGOs and public intellectuals, political corruption was also to blame, given the links between politicians, paramilitaries and rural businessmen.
-In that context, the Law was too weak to break those power structures; further, land concentration and paramilitary violence were responsible for the forced displacement and violence against rural farmers in the first place.
-Moreover, the NGOs and public intellectuals stressed the contradictions in redressing victims within the currently promoted model of rural development (Bolívar-Jaime, 2013; CCJ, 2011; CINEP, 2011; MOVICE, 2012; Valencia, 2012a,b,c; Vega, 2013).
+Specifically, for the NGOs and public intellectuals, political corruption was also to blame, given the links between politicians, paramilitaries, and rural businessmen.
+In that context, the Law was too weak to break these power structures, and land concentration and paramilitary violence were responsible for the forced displacement and violence against rural farmers in the first place.
+Moreover, the NGOs and public intellectuals stressed the contradictions in redressing victims within the currently promoted model of rural development (Bolívar-Jaime, 2013; CCJ, 2011; CINEP, 2011; MOVICE, 2012; Valencia, 2012a, 2012b, 2012c; Vega, 2013).

 FARC warned against the lack of institutional resources for implementing the Law, the right-wing paramilitary structures, and the government’s unwillingness to expropriate those who unlawfully took land (ANNCOL, 2013).
 The left-wing guerrillas also blamed the local landowners and the national and transnational corporations for establishing alliances with paramilitary groups to grab land, thus violently displacing the population, as well as the media for a negative campaign against the guerrilla group (Castrillón, 2012; Secretariado del Estado Mayor Central de las FARC-EP, 2012).